-No. Condition of Approval 453 - Detail Evidence 2023 Assessment Rating 2023 3.51 One month prior to the commencement of operation of the development, the applicant shall submit to the Director-General, a compliance report detailing compliance with conditions 3.49 and 3.50 of this consent, including: (a) dates of study submission, approval, and commencement of operations; (b) actions taken or proposed, to implement recommendations made in the studies; and (c) responses to each requirement imposed by the Director-General under condition 3.54 of this consent.
+No. Condition of Approval 453 (MOD 8, 22 May 2024) Evidence Assessment Rating 3.51 One month prior to the commencement of operation of the development, the applicant shall submit to the Director-General, a compliance report detailing compliance with conditions 3.49 and 3.50 of this consent, including: (a) dates of study submission, approval, and commencement of operations; (b) actions taken or proposed, to implement recommendations made in the studies; and (c) responses to each requirement imposed by the Director-General under condition 3.54 of this consent.
 Background (do not remove): The Pre-Operational Compliance Report for the Patrick Port Botany 'Knuckle' and Ramp D (dated December 2015) was approved by the Director-General on 4 February 2016 (refer to letter from Ms Karen Harragon (DPE) to Mr Trevor Brown (NSW Ports)).
-2023 - Status: No change.
+2024 - Status: No change.
 Compliant Incident Report 3.52 Within 24 hours of any incident or potential incident with actual or potential significant off-site impacts on people or the biophysical environment, a report shall be supplied to the Department outlining the basic facts.
 A further detailed report shall be prepared and submitted following investigations of the causes and identification of necessary additional preventive measures.
 That report must be submitted to the Director-General no later than 14 days after the incident or potential incident.
 The Applicant shall maintain a register of accidents, incidents and potential incidents.
 The register shall be made available for inspection at any time by the independent hazard auditor, the Director-General and Council.
-2023 - Status: Events: 15x environment events were recorded in Patrick's incident reporting management system (Noggin) for tracking purposes.
-Nil (0) of these events were identified as having been in contact with or impacted the environment.
+2025 - Status: In total 20 environmental events were recorded in the incident management system and register, 16 of which were environmentally related.
+None of these appear to threaten or cause material harm to the people, the environment or property and therefore did not require reporting to the Department of the EPA.
 Compliant

 Document No:

-PBT_HSE_REP_11_02_07A_V01
+PBT_HSE_REP_11_02_08A_V01

 Report Version No.:

 1

 Page No.:

-66 of 95
+69 of 98